How to Make Money as a Health Coach by Offering 3 Core Programs

 Once your clients start seeing results and get a taste of what it’s like to work with you, many will be ready for more.

-You can think of your cleanse as a feeder for your other programs.
-Once your new clients have gone through your cleanse, many will want continued support, which is when you can invite them into a one-on-one coaching program.
+You can think of your short group program as a feeder for your other programs.
+Once your new clients have gone through your short group program, many will want continued support, which is when you can invite them into a one-on-one coaching program.

 You may also find that some clients want to jump right into a 3-month or higher-end program because they’re serious about feeling better and want one-on-one support.